fabric8io/fabric8/docs/testing.md

 Supported options:

-* masterUrl: The url to the kubernetes master.
+* `masterUrl`: The url to the kubernetes master.
-* configFileName: If a url hasn't been explicitly specified, the configFileName can be used for discovery of the configuration in the classpath.
+* `configFileName`: If a url hasn't been explicitly specified, the configFileName can be used for discovery of the configuration in the classpath.
-* configUrl: The url to the kubernetes configuration to be tested.
+* `configUrl`: The url to the kubernetes configuration to be tested.
-* connectToServices: Whether or not an attempt is made to connect to a service port; failing the test if it can't be connected.
+* `connectToServices`: Whether or not an attempt is made to connect to a service port; failing the test if it can't be connected.
 This is disabled by default since its likely a service PortalIP / port cannot be opened by the JUnit test case (and may require authentication)
-* dependencies: A space separated list of directories, files or urls to kubernetes configurations that are required to be applied before the current one.
+* `env.dependencies`: A space separated list of directories, files or urls to kubernetes configurations that are required to be applied before the current one.
-* waitForServiceConnection: Wait until a network connection to all applied services is possible.
+* `waitForServiceConnection`: Wait until a network connection to all applied services is possible.
-* serviceConnectionTimeout: The connection timeout for each attempt to "connect to the service".
+* `serviceConnectionTimeout`: The connection timeout for each attempt to "connect to the service".
-* waitForServices: Explicitly specify which services to wait.
+* `waitForServices`: Explicitly specify which services to wait.
 If this option is ommitted or empty all services will be waited.
-* timeout: The total amount of time for to wait for pods and service to be ready.
+* `timeout`: The total amount of time for to wait for pods and service to be ready.
-* pollInterval: The interval between polling the status of pods and services.
+* `pollInterval`: The interval between polling the status of pods and services.

 ### Maven Integration